TO THE SHAREHOLDERS

 Nomination and Remuneration Committee at its meeting held on 23rd May, 2024

-appointed Mr. Raju Shaw as the Company Secretary and the Compliance Officer of the Company
+appointed Mr. Raju Shaw as the Company Secretary and Compliance Officer of the Company

 At the 92nd Annual General Meeting held on 5th